sous-chefs/java/README.md

 ### notify

-The `java::notify` recipe contains a log resource that's `:write` action is called when a JDK version changes.
+The `java::notify` recipe contains a log resource whose `:write` action is called when a JDK version changes.
 This gives cookbook authors a way to subscribe to JDK changes and take actions (say restart a java service):

 ```ruby
 service 'somejavaservice' do